nginxinc/nginx-amplify-doc/amplify-guide.md

 **Note.** When objects are first seen by the agent, they will be automatically created in Amplify SaaS, and visualized in the web UI.
 You don't have to manually add NGINX instances after you install the Amplify Agent on a host.

 When a system or an NGINX instance is removed from the infrastructure for whatever reason, and is no longer reporting&nbsp;— and no longer necessary, you should manually delete it in the web UI.
-The 'Delete' object button can be found in the meta viewer popup (see **User interface** below).
+The 'Remove object' button can be found in the meta viewer popup (see **User interface** below).

 ### Metadata and metrics collection